Sava

 U.S. personal trust assets sit at $5–6T+ today and remain structurally underserved.[2]
 Trustee and admin fees commonly run 0.3%–1.0%+ of assets, with traditional charges of 0.5–1.5% and minimums implying roughly $100K/yr on a $10M trust — even at the midpoint, tens of billions in annual fee revenue.[4]
 [20] [21]

 The wealth-transfer overlay is what makes the timing acute.
-Cerulli's $84T figure through 2045, with 42% from HNW/UHNW households, drives both new trust formation and ongoing administration.
+Cerulli now projects $124T of transfers through 2048 — up from $84T in its 2022 estimate — with $105T to heirs and $62T from HNW/UHNW households alone, driving both new trust formation and ongoing administration.
 Meanwhile, ~15.8K SEC-registered RIAs sitting on $144.6T of AUM are actively looking for modern trust operations to embed into their service stack.[3]
-[14]
+[23] [14]

 The IRS data backstops the volume: millions of trust and estate returns (1041s) are filed each year.
 Even modest share penetration translates into substantial AUA and AUA-linked fees over time.[15]
 [13]